In-depth reviews

 Advertisement

 Peugeot hasn’t forgotten basic practicalities, though.
 There’s still a good level of storage, with cubbies, trays and bins dotted around to hold gadgets and various other items.
+We particularly like the covered smartphone tray, as it stops you getting distracted by notifications.
 It’s worthwhile stepping up to mid-range Allure trim because this version has more USB charging ports to keep mobile phones and tablets topped up.

-Find a comfortable driving position, and you’ll discover the 2008 has plenty of head, leg, and shoulder room.
-The higher driving position than the Kamiq helps you to see over things better, but the chunky windscreen and roof pillars make it harder to spot obstacles when parking.
-Rear parking sensors are standard, although you’ll need mid-range Allure to get front parking sensors, and GT trim for a reversing camera.
+Rear parking sensors are standard on every model, but you’ll need mid-range Allure to get front parking sensors, and GT trim for a reversing camera.
 A 360-degree camera system is available as an option, as is blind spot monitoring to warn you of approaching vehicles along your flanks.

 Size